microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/examples/Get-MgBetaPolicyAppManagementPolicyApplyTo.md

-### Example 1: Using the Get-MgBetaPolicyAppManagementPolicyApplyTo Cmdlet
+### Example 1: Get applications and service principal objects applied to an app management policy

 ```powershell

 Import-Module Microsoft.Graph.Beta.Identity.SignIns

 Get-MgBetaPolicyAppManagementPolicyApplyTo -AppManagementPolicyId $appManagementPolicyId

 ```
-This example shows how to use the Get-MgBetaPolicyAppManagementPolicyApplyTo Cmdlet.
-To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).
-### Example 2: Using the Get-MgBetaPolicyAppManagementPolicyApplyTo Cmdlet
+This example will get applications and service principal objects applied to an app management policy

+### Example 2: Get specific properties of applications and service principal objects applied to an app management policy using $select query option

 ```powershell

 Import-Module Microsoft.Graph.Beta.Identity.SignIns

 Get-MgBetaPolicyAppManagementPolicyApplyTo -AppManagementPolicyId $appManagementPolicyId -Property "id,appId,displayName,createdDateTime"

 ```
-This example shows how to use the Get-MgBetaPolicyAppManagementPolicyApplyTo Cmdlet.
-To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).
+This example will get specific properties of applications and service principal objects applied to an app management policy using $select query option